UMASHIBA1/reglico/README.md

 # reglico
 reglico is AltJsAndWasm language.
-This generate rust(wasm) and typescript code from one code.
+It generate rust(wasm) and typescript code from one code.

 ## env
 rust env